harish-guda/personal-website/content/research.md

 ## Interests

-I study incentive and information design problems in service operations management.
+I study incentive and information design problems in service operations and supply chain management.
 In particular, a significant focus of my research are platforms and platform-enabled marketplaces.

 ## Working Papers